 Apart from his interest in the arts, Cardinal also developed skills as a tennis player, which led him to enroll in an academy and become a teaching professional.
 Additionally, he spent much of his youth performing in competitions and festivals as an accomplished violinist, both within the United States and Europe.
 It is evident how music as both a fluid medium and necessary background presence to his workspace has continued to have an influence on his work.

-Since 2011, Cardinal has exhibited at Scarlett Galleries in Burlington, was included in a group show at Essex Art Gallery in Essex, CT, and George Billis Gallery, where he made his New York City debut in 2015.
+Since 2011, Cardinal has exhibited at Scarlett Galleries in Burlington, VT and was included in a group show at Essex Art Gallery in Essex, CT, as well as, George Billis Gallery, where he made his New York City debut in 2015.
 His time at George Billis Gallery led to participation in the Art Hamptons in Bridgehampton, NY and Cityscapes: a Group Exhibition in 2017.
 That same year, he was part of both Emerging Artists and Members’ Juried at the Provincetown Art Association and Museum.
+He participated in the Scope Art Show in New York City in 2020.
 In addition to Kiley Court Gallery, Cardinal has exhibited with his father at Thos.
 Moser Boston Showroom in Boston, MA, West End Gallery in Provincetown, MA, and Robert Cardinal Fine Art in Chatham, MA.
-He is currently represented by Lilac Gallery in New York City.